RBMK: Turbogenerators

 The electrical energy is generated by a pair of 500 MW hydrogen-cooled turbogenerators.
 These are located in the 600 m-long machine hall, adjacent to the reactor building.
 The turbines, the venerable five-cylinder K-500-65/3000, are supplied by the Kharkiv turbine plant.
 The electrical generators are the TVV-500.
 The turbine and the generator rotors are mounted on the same shaft.
 The combined weight of the rotors is almost 200 t and their nominal rotational speed is 3000 rpm.

 The turbogenerator is 39 m long and its total weight is 1200 t.
 The coolant flow for each turbine is 82880 t/h.
 The generator produces 20 kV 50 Hz AC power.
 The generator's stator is cooled by water while its rotor is cooled by hydrogen.
 The hydrogen for the generators is manufactured on-site by electrolysis.
 The design and reliability of the turbines earned them the State Prize of Ukraine for 1979.

 The Kharkiv turbine plant (now Turboatom) later developed a new version of the turbine, K-500-65/3000-2, in an attempt to reduce use of valuable metal.
 The Chernobyl plant was equipped with both types of turbines; Block 4 had the newer ones.

 Design variants

 RBMK-1500

 The primary difference between RBMK-1000 and RBMK-1500 reactors is that the RBMK-1500 is cooled with less water, which adopts a helical laminar flow instead of a linear laminar flow through the channels.
 The RBMK-1500 also uses less uranium.
 The helical flow is created by turbulators in the fuel assembly and increases heat removal.
+RBMK-1500 has increased coolant flow of the core.
 Because of the RBMK's positive void coefficient, the reduced cooling water volume causes a higher power output.
 As the name suggests, it was designed for an electrical power output of 1500 MW.
 The only reactors of this type and power output are the ones at Ignalina Nuclear Power Plant.